Lockport H.S. to host 10th annual Veterans Night on Friday

 Berland’s House of Tools donates the large American flag each year, Zaworski said.

 Each veteran will receive a boxed meal from Jersey Mike’s Subs, a camo Dri-Fit T-shirt and a card of gratitude from Lockport Township High School students.
-The veterans and their families and friends may then stay for the game free of charge.
+The veterans and their families and friends can then stay for the game for free.

-The ceremony, which begins at 5:45 p.m. and includes bagpipers, will run for approximately 30 minutes before the game begins, Zaworski said.
+The ceremony, which begins at 5:45 p.m. and includes bagpipers, will run for about 30 minutes before the game begins, Zaworski said.
 Veterans should arrive at the school by 4:30 p.m.

-The JROTC will be provided by Constantine Tsoukatos, Lt.
-Col. U.S. Airforce retiree and JROTC instructor at Lincoln-Way Central/West High School.
+The JROTC will be provided by retired U.S. Air Force Lt.
+Col. Constantine Tsoukatos, who is a JROTC instructor at Lincoln-Way Central/West High School.

-“It turns out being a 30-minute standing ovation for the veteran.”— Mike Zaworski, a social studies teacher at Lockport Township High School District 205 and organizer of the school's Veterans Night
+“It turns out being a 30-minute standing ovation for the veteran.”— Mike Zaworski, a social studies teacher in Lockport Township High School District 205 and organizer of Veterans Night

-Attendees will include World War II Army Air Corps veterans: Joe Belman, age 100; and Ted Micee, age 103, as well as Betty Peterson, age 100, who served in the Navy at Portsmouth, Virginia, Zaworski said.
+Attendees will include World War II Army Air Corps veterans Joe Belman, who is 100 years old, and Ted Micee, who is 103, as well as Betty Peterson, 100, who served in the Navy at Portsmouth, Virginia, Zaworski said.

 [ World War II veteran Joe Belman championed Joliet causes, activism ]

-The three Korean War veterans Gordie Kinzler, Frank Masters and Melvin Mueller, he said.
+The three Korean War veterans are Gordie Kinzler, Frank Masters and Melvin Mueller, Zaworski said.

-Denise Carson, a member of the last graduating class of the Women’s Army Corps, will also attend, Zaworski said.
-Both Carson and Veronica Konow heavily promote the Veterans Night and are the main reasons why so many veterans participate, he said.
+Denise Carson, a member of the last graduating class of the Women’s Army Corps, also will attend, Zaworski said.
+Both Carson and Veronica Konow heavily promote the Veterans Night and are the main reasons why so many veterans participate, Zaworski said.

-“It’s really neat to see an idea become a reality and to see how much it’s grown,” Zaworski said.
+“It’s really neat to see an idea become a reality, and to see how much it’s grown,” he said.
 “And it’s been a real pleasure watching the veterans and the people in the community enjoy the event.
 It makes it all worth it.”

-Lockport Township High School District 205 is located at 1333 E. 7th St., Lockport.
+Lockport Township High School is located at 1333 E. 7th St., Lockport.

-To register, call Mike Zaworski at 815-588-8591 or register online at lths.org.
-Online registration closes on Friday morning.
+To register, call Zaworski at 815-588-8591 or register online at lths.org.
+Online registration closes Friday morning.

-Or veterans can register at the door before the event starts, Zaworski said.
-Veterans should live in the general area, although they don’t need to live in Lockport, he said.
+Veterans also can register at the door before the event starts, Zaworski said.
+Veterans should live in the general area, although they don’t need to live in Lockport.

 IF YOU GO